SumoLogic/sumologic-documentation/docs/manage/scheduled-views/view-list-scheduled-views.md

     * **Query**.
 The query that returns the data for the scheduled view.
     * **Search Mode**.
 Indicates the type of search mode, such as Manual Mode or Auto Parse Mode.
     * **Progress**.
 Indicates how up-to-date the scheduled view is.
-    * **Data scanned to fill this scheduled view**.
-Provides temporal information about the data scanned and indicates the total data scanned for the selected time to run the query.
-A higher spike in the graph indicates more data being scanned, which increases the cost or credit burn.
+    * **Data scanned to fill this scheduled view**.Provides trend information about the data scanned over time and displays the total data scanned for the selected time to run the query.
     * **Retention Period**.
 The period of time data in the scheduled view is retained.
     * **Start Date**.
 The date that data was first added to the scheduled view.
     * **Lag Time**.
 If the scheduled view is not up-to-date, **Lag Time** contains the actual lag time.
 For more information, see [Scheduled View Lag Time](scheduled-view-lag-time.md).